baranusluel/Event-Hound/README.md

-# im-down
+# Event-Hound
-Shared calendars for group charts.
-HackGT project.
+Telegram bot integrating with Google Calendar.
+Sends reminders of upcoming events.
+Creates polls in groupchats to RSVP for upcoming events.
+Harasses group members to complete the poll.